Diagnostics ROM Package - To aid with PCB troubleshooting, Shaun Wood offers an improved

 68705 Bypass Modification page for more information.

 for your environment.
-Check out Shaun Wood's Dragon's Lair Volume Control Hack.
+See the Dragon's Lair / Space Ace PCB Volume Control Hack.

-(and also ideally with the installation of the 3 skill level selection buttons for "Cadet", "Captain" & "Space Ace").
+(and also ideally with the Space Ace control panel's three skill level selection buttons for "Cadet", "Captain" & "Space Ace").

-learn more about this, see Jeff Kulczycki's info on the Engineering Mode for Dragon's Lair.
+learn more about this, see the Dragon's Lair Engineering Mode page.

 Initialization - Ever wonder what all those characters are in the score display of Dragon's Lair while the game boots up?
-Check out Jeff
+Check out the

 LD-V1000 Boot Switch page.